 Three Things To Do While In Marfa

-Marfa, Texas, the unknown desert city that lets you live out your wildest dreams.
+Marfa, Texas, is the unknown desert city that lets you live out your wildest dreams.

 Surrounded by Big Bend Region, Marfa’s landscape offers you a calm atmosphere, allowing you to live in the here and now.
-We chose to stay at El Cosmico, which offers you a variety of lodging from teepees to trailers and more.
-The stay there, reminds you of how wonderful nature is and how a social media detox doesn’t hurt anybody.
+We chose to stay at El Cosmico, which gives you a variety of lodging from teepees to trailers and more.
+The stay there reminds you of how wonderful nature is and how a social media detox doesn’t hurt anybody.

-The teepee was exactly what the website portrayed in the pictures.
-I have to give El Cosmico kudos for doing such a great job with the decor and making it the best glamping experience ever.
-You have to check out the mini bar when you go there, it has one of my favorite items.
-I will this as a surprise and just say that smoking flowers tastes really good.
+The teepee was precisely what the website portrayed in the pictures.
+I have to give El Cosmico kudos for doing such a great job decorating and making it the best glamping experience ever.
+You have to check out the mini-bar when you go there, and it has one of my favorite items.
+I will this as a surprise and just say that smoking flowers taste exquisite.

-The next morning, the first thing we did was have breakfast at this awesome place called “Marfa Burritos” where beautiful ladies make flour tortillas from scratch.
+The following day, we first did breakfast at this excellent place called “Marfa Burritos,” where beautiful ladies make flour tortillas from scratch.
+After my stomach was full and happy, we decided to go to the Chinati Foundation, a museum where you can find different exhibitions in the middle of the desert and enclosed rooms.
 Going here is a must!
-After my stomach was full and happy, we decided to go to the Chinati Foundation, a museum where you can find different exhibitions in the middle of the desert and in enclosed rooms.
-I highly recommend it, it’s a museum experience as good as any other.
+I highly recommend it; it’s a museum experience as good as any other.